A Passage into Turkey

 of Karaköy and Eminönü.
 Below, the lower level of the bridge was alive with

-fishermen and busy fish restaurants, while the upper level thrummed with the
+fishermen and bustling fish restaurants, while the upper level thrummed with

-energy of pedestrians and trams, all woven into the fabric of this enchanting
+the energy of pedestrians and trams, all woven into the fabric of this

 I lost track of time in Karaköy, one